World Wetlands Day Symposium at Mount Royal University

 Naomi Klein, award-winning journalist and author was the Institute's 2016 Earth Day speaker.
 Naomi Klein's critically acclaimed new book, This Changes Everything: Capitalism vs. the Climate, is the 2014 winner of the Hilary Weston Writers' Trust prize for nonfiction.

 Photo credit: Edward Burtynsky, courtesy Nicholas Metivier Gallery, TO

 IES hosted Edward Burtynsky, renowned photographer, to present in March 2015.
 Edward told the story of where water comes from, how we distribute it, use it, and waste it.
-It was a thought provoking journey tackling environmental issues.
+It was a thought provoking journey which tackled environmental issues.

 In September 2014, IES was pleased to offer a unique opportunity for Mount Royal University instructors and students.
-The Inquiry Exhibition was installed at Mount Royal University during the Under Western Skies conference.
-The exhibition featured the first person stories from 30 young people who spoke out during the Mackenzie Valley Pipeline Inquiry led by Justice Thomas Berger in the 1970's.
+The Inquiry Exhibition was installed at MRU during the Under Western Skies conference.
+The exhibition featured stories from 30 young people who spoke out during the Mackenzie Valley Pipeline Inquiry led by Justice Thomas Berger in the 1970's.
 Inquiry raised questions about large resource projects that continue to spark debate in Canada.
-Drew Ann Wake, the curator of the exhibition, lead interactive seminars for Mount Royal classes during that week.
+Drew Ann Wake, the curator of the exhibition, led interactive seminars for Mount Royal classes during that week.
 The exhibition, which features images by Calgary photographer Linda MacCannell, was designed in 2009 with the help of more than 200 elders in 25 Dene and Inuvialuit communities of the Northwest Territories.